 But there's no need to stress.
 Here's all you need to turn that revision-fuelled frown upside down, with advice from the TSR community plus our homegrown tools, resources and ideas for revising together online.

-If you need a bit of extra inspiration to get you going, here are a few ways that mocks can help your chances when it comes time to take the real thing.
+If you need a bit of extra inspiration to get you going, here are some reasons why you should care about mock exams.

 Give yourself time

 It might feel like an extra chore, but planning ahead really does work.
 Having a solid plan in place will help stop those middle-of-the-night exam panics as well as giving you the best possible chance of acing your mocks.